lborophysics/DECTSim/docs/source/dev_guide/detector_movement.rst

 Properties
 ~~~~~~~~~~

-    `dist_to_detector` : (1, 1) double
+.. attribute:: dist_to_detector

     Distance from source to detector

-    `to_source_vec`: (3, 1) double = [0;1;0]
+.. attribute:: to_source_vec = [0;1;0]

     Vector from source to centre of detector.
 The initial value is [0;1;0] as the source will always start above the detector pixel array.
 This is used in the `detector_array` classes to calculate the ray paths for each projection.

-    `num_rotations` : (1, 1) double
+.. attribute:: num_rotations

     Number of rotations the gantry will make, i.e. the number of projections.
 This is required in the funciton :func:`compute_sinogram`

-    `rot_angle` : (1, 1) double
+.. attribute:: rot_angle

     The angle of rotation for each projection.
-Calculated as `total_rotation/num_rotations`.
+Calculated as ``total_rotation/num_rotations``.
 This is a precalculation to save time in the method :meth:`get_rot_mat`.

-    `scan_angles` : (1, :) double
+.. attribute:: scan_angles

     The angles at which the gantry will rotate to.
 This is for the user to get the scan angles for use with reconstruction algorithms.

 Functions